Skip to main content Skip to footer

 Template Collector System Builder

-Skims new downloads Implements 1 system well
+Skims new downloads Implements one system well

-Tries and abandons Uses and refines
+Tries and abandons Uses and improves

-You don’t need a full ops overhaul.
+You don’t need another download.
+You need a system.

 Next read: From Template Collector to Systematic Operator